gtfierro/giles/archiver/NEXT.md

 ## Move towards io.{Reader, Writer}

 This will help take care of sending and receiving large amounts of data.
-Using Reader and Writers instead of our bulk reads and writes will not only improve time spent allocating, but will also force a more pipeline oriented design.
+Using Reader and Writers instead of our bulk reads and writes will not only reduce time spent allocating, but will also force a more pipeline oriented design.

 ### What's Next